Submitting a FAFSA

 1) Creating an FSA ID

-If you are a first-time applicant, you (the student) and your FAFSA Contributors must each create your own Federal Student Aid (FSA) ID.
+If you are a first-time applicant, you (the student) and all your FAFSA Contributors must each create your own Federal Student Aid (FSA) ID.

 2) Submit your FAFSA